JoshTeam841/Tharmal-Curve-Fit/README.md

 ![App Pic](App_Pic.png)
 # Run in Python only:

-Use ThermalCurve.py as your import for the class.
+Use ThermalCurve.py as your module for the class.

 This code depends on the below libraries.
 It has been tested on the below versions only on a Windows 10 Machine: